 Kewarra Beach

 Kewarra Beach is one of the Northern Beaches' hidden gems — a wide, sweeping arc of sand between Palm Cove and Trinity Beach that remains quiet and uncrowded even when its neighbours are busy.
-It's predominantly residential with no commercial strip, which is exactly its appeal.
-The beach is framed by palms and rainforest, with a covered BBQ area, small playground, and a stinger net with seasonal lifeguards.
+Predominantly residential with no commercial strip, which is exactly its appeal.
+The beach is framed by palms and rainforest, with a covered BBQ area, small playground and a stinger net with seasonal lifeguards.

 Locals gather here for sunset picnics — it's one of the best spots on the Northern Beaches for watching the sky change colour over the Coral Sea.
-The Kewarra Beach Resort offers bistro-style dining open to the public.
-Fishing enthusiasts appreciate the beach for mud crabbing and casting a line.
-A 3 km bike path connects Clifton Beach to Palm Cove along the foreshore, passing through Kewarra — a lovely sunrise or sunset ride.
+The Kewarra Beach Resort offers bistro dining open to the public.
+Fishing enthusiasts like the beach for mud crabbing and casting a line.
+A 3 km bike path connects Clifton Beach to Palm Cove along the foreshore, passing through Kewarra — a lovely sunrise or sunset ride through a beach-side neighbourhood largely free of traffic.

 Clifton Beach

 Clifton Beach is a largely residential suburb with a beautiful, uncrowded palm-lined beach and stinger net.
-It sits at the southern end of the bay that curves north through Kewarra and Palm Cove, which means it shares the same outlook over the Coral Sea toward Double Island.
-The foreshore is well maintained with shelters and BBQs.
+It sits at the southern end of the bay that curves north through Kewarra and Palm Cove, sharing the same outlook over the Coral Sea toward Double Island.
+The foreshore is well maintained with shelters and BBQs, and it's a genuinely pretty stretch of sand.

-There's limited dining at Clifton itself — the nearest significant shopping is at Smithfield Shopping Centre back on the highway.
-But that's part of Clifton's charm: it's a beach for people who just want the beach, without the commercial surroundings.
-The bike path to Palm Cove starts here and is a popular morning exercise route.
-If you're staying in the area with a car, Clifton offers a quieter alternative to Palm Cove with the same quality of sand and water.
+There's limited dining at Clifton itself — the nearest significant shopping is at Smithfield Shopping Centre on the highway.
+But that's part of Clifton's charm: it's a beach for people who just want the beach.
+The bike path to Palm Cove starts here and is a popular morning exercise route for locals.
+If you're staying in the area with a car, Clifton offers a quieter alternative to Palm Cove with the same quality of sand and water, and considerably fewer people.

 The beach itself is a long, wide stretch of golden sand with views across to Double Island and Haycock Island.
-Swimming is excellent — the stinger net is in place during the season, lifeguards patrol daily, and the water is warm year-round.
-There's a free beach wheelchair and all-access mat available for hire from the lifeguards.
-The foreshore has BBQs, shaded picnic areas, and a playground.
+Swimming is excellent — the stinger net operates during the season, lifeguards patrol daily, and a free beach wheelchair and all-access mat are available for hire from the lifeguard tower.
+The foreshore has BBQs, shaded picnic areas and a playground.

 Ellis Beach

-There's a stinger net and lifeguard patrol during the season.
-The Ellis Beach Bar & Grill is the social hub — a casual, open-air restaurant right on the sand serving meals, cold drinks, and a relaxed atmosphere.
+A stinger net and lifeguard patrol operate during the season.
+The Ellis Beach Bar & Grill is the social hub — a casual, open-air restaurant right on the sand serving meals, cold drinks and a relaxed atmosphere that feels like somewhere the world hasn't quite reached yet.
 The Ellis Beach Oceanfront Bungalows offer campsites and cabins for those who want to wake up to the sound of the waves.
-Beyond that, there are no shops or services — bring what you need.
+Beyond the bar and campground, there are no shops or services — bring what you need.

-Ellis Beach is a great stop if you're driving the Captain Cook Highway (also called the Great Barrier Reef Drive) between Cairns and Port Douglas.
-Pull over, swim, have a cold drink at the bar, and soak in one of the most scenic beach settings in the Cairns region.
+Ellis Beach is an ideal stop if you're driving the Captain Cook Highway (also signposted as the Great Barrier Reef Drive) between Cairns and Port Douglas.
+Pull over, swim, have a cold drink at the bar, and soak in one of the most scenic beach settings in the region before the road heads inland and up over the range.

 Getting to the Northern Beaches